 Five Essential Capabilities for Change

 by Jeff Scott, on Mar 14, 2023 9:27:00 AM

-One of the most common ways to develop a capability model is to look at the functions an organization has and uncover the capabilities behind that function.
+One of the most common ways to develop a capability model is to look at an organization’s functions and uncover the capabilities behind those functions.
 This leads to capability models that are tightly related to functions and organizational design.
-Many organizations have an organizational unit responsible for change such as Organizational Develop but most don’t.
+Many organizations have an organizational unit responsible for change, such as Organizational Development, but most don’t.

 So where are the capabilities for change located?
 Everywhere.
 They are distributed across the entire organization.
 These capabilities are not intuitively obvious and are often missing from many organizations’ capability models.
 Here are five essential change capabilities every organization can focus on cultivating or improving.

 We often think of leadership as a set of people at the top of the organization, but it is a capability that can and should exist at every level.
 Leadership is the capability to inspire and motivate people to fulfill a mission.
 At the top of the organization, leadership includes directing others; at lower levels, it is accomplished through influencing others.
 Your company’s leadership performance has a lot to do with how much the organization can change in a given amount of time.
 Trust is a vital part of effective leadership; when an organization’s employees trust leadership, they are more likely to respond effectively when leadership makes changes.

 Collaboration is the ability to work productively with others.
 At the low end of the performance, collaboration provides the ability to effectively break down complex tasks and distribute the parts across a group of people or organizations.
 At higher performance levels, collaboration creates organizational harmony, producing a performance boost where the whole is greater than the sum of its parts.
 Some organizations might require a higher degree of collaboration than others, but every organization needs to collaborate to drive change.
 Modeling collaboration from the top down is an effective method for improving your organization’s skills in this area.